airborne-commando/OPSEC-OSINT-Tools/README.md

 * **Use services that can conceal your identity:**
   - Telegram is normie-tier as it isn't encrypted (Telegram does not use end-to-end) by default and requires a phone number.
 Only encryption you'll get is the secret chat option which; other than that it's all stored in their severs.
   - Read more about this [here on Telegram’s Approach to Encryption](https://www.protectstar.com/en/blog/telegram-encryption)
+  - Since Telegram does not use end-to-end encryption by default, it could theoretically hand over the content of messages to law enforcement.

   - [Simplex isn't too bad](https://github.com/simplex-chat/simplex-chat?tab=readme-ov-file#simplex-approach-to-privacy-and-security).